alandefreitas/pareto/README.md

 cout << "Dimension 1 is " << (pf.is_maximization(1) ? "maximization" : "not maximization") << endl;
 ```

-This is a 2-dimensional front if we set all directions to `maximization`:
+If we set all directions to `maximization`, this is what a 2-dimensional front looks like:

 ![2-dimensional front](documentation/img/front2d.svg)